 8. Subaru Legacy

 The Subaru Legacy was created to compete against the Honda Accord and the Toyota Camry.
-Its sleek design won fans among snowboarders, camping enthusiasts, and anyone else looking for an affordable AWD model.
+Its sleek design won fans among snowboarders, camping enthusiasts, and anyone looking for an affordable AWD model.

 9. Honda Civic

-A compact and reliable model introduced in 1972 – a year before the oil crisis of the 1970s.
+A compact and reliable model introduced in 1972, a year before the oil crisis of the 1970s.
 Civics are also used for racing.
 It is a popular family car as well.
 After several generations, the model continues to be successful to this day.

 10. Acura Integra or Honda Integra

-This article was written based on research conducted by “Japan Talk” dated 2012, some information may have changed over the years, however, we did some additional research, some of the models’ photos are the oldest.
+This article is based on research conducted by Japan Talk in 2012.
+Some information may have changed over the years, and some of the photos come from older sources.